-My mental heath drastically affected my friendships.
+My mental health drastically affected my friendships.
 I became withdrawn and not very pleasant to be around.
 I felt so alone, I had no idea what was happening to me.
 I was scared.

 I turned to self-harm to help me cope with all these strong emotions.
 It started at home, in the mornings before school and then before I went to bed.
 Then I started at school.
 My emotions were so big and so hard to handle, that hurting myself made them calm down.